 Psoas muscle volume is correlated with sexual activity and erectile dysfunction among patients with localized prostate cancer

-Kashiwagi E, Imada K, Monji K, et al. - In order to ascertain whether body composition calculated by CT measurements was helpful for estimating sexual function, researchers assessed sexual function of localized prostate cancer patients using the Sexual Health Inventory for Men score, an original questionnaire, and CT and MRI.
-The imaging was conducted to determine body composition, especially the psoas muscle.
-Univariate and multivariate analyses were done to recognize factors influencing sexual activity.
-The multivariate analysis exhibited that the volume of the psoas muscle was significantly associated with sexual activity and erectile dysfunction.
-Thus, it was concluded that the psoas muscle is a significant predictor of sexual activity and erectile function.Go to Original
+Kashiwagi E, et al. - Through the assessment of the sexual function of localized prostate cancer patients using the Sexual Health Inventory for Men score, an original questionnaire, and computed tomography and magnetic resonance imaging, the experts ascertained whether body composition calculated by computed tomography measurements could be beneficial for the determination of the sexual function.
+For assessing the body composition, particularly the psoas muscle, the imaging was conducted.
+For the identification of factors affecting sexual activity, univariate and multivariate analyses were done.
+The multivariate analysis exhibited a marked association of the volume of the psoas muscle with sexual activity and erectile dysfunction.
+Hence, the psoas muscle was recognized as a significant predictor of sexual activity and erectile function.Go to Original

 Only Doctors with an M3 India account can read this article.
 Sign up for free.